Constraining accretion efficiency in massive binary stars with LIGO-Virgo black holes: Astrophysical model

 Other binary evolution processes such as wind mass transfer, tidal evolution, common envelope and GW energy loss are taken into account as described in \cite{hurley2002}.
-We explore three different values of the common envelope parameter $\alpha_{\rm CE}=1,$ 5 and 10 (Table~\ref{tab:models}).
+We explore 10 different values of the common envelope parameter $\alpha_{\rm CE}$ linearly spaced in the interval $[1,10]$.
 Small values of $\alpha_{\rm CE}$ mean that the binary must considerably shrink to eject the envelope, while large values of $\alpha_{\rm CE}$ translate into easy ejection.
 According to the original definition of $\alpha_{\rm CE}$ as the fraction of orbital energy which is efficiently transferred to the envelope \citep{webbink1984}, values larger than one should be deemed unphysical.
 However, several studies have shown that additional sources of energy play a role during common envelope, which are not accounted for in the original $\alpha_{\rm CE}$ model \citep[e.g.,][]{ivanova2013,fragos2019}.
 Moreover, values of $\alpha_{\rm CE}\ge{}3$ seem to be in better agreement with the merger rate density of BNSs inferred from the LVC \citep{giacobbo2020}.
 Hence, in the following simulations, we adopt even values of $\alpha_{\rm CE}$ much larger than one.

 We have considered 12 different stellar metallicities: $Z = 0.0002$, 0.0004, 0.0008, 0.0012, 0.0016, 0.002, 0.004, 0.006, 0.008, 0.012, 0.016, 0.02.
-For each run, we have simulated $10^7$ binaries per each metallicity comprised between $Z = 0.0002$ and 0.002, and $2\times{}10^7$ binaries per each metallicity $Z\ge{}0.004$, since higher metallicities are associated with lower BBH and BHNS merger efficiency (e.g. \citealt{giacobbo2018b,klencki2018}).
-Thus, we have simulated $1.8\times{}10^8$ binaries per each run (Table~\ref{tab:models}).
+For each run, we have simulated $10^7$ binaries per each metallicity comprised between $Z = 0.0002$ and 0.002, and $2\times{}10^7$ binaries per each metallicity $Z\ge{}0.004$, since higher metallicities are associated with lower BBH and BH--NS merger efficiency (e.g. \citealt{giacobbo2018b,klencki2018}).
+Thus, we have simulated $1.8\times{}10^8$ binaries per each value of $(f_{\rm MT},\alpha{}_{\rm CE})$.

 The mass of the primary is randomly drawn from a Kroupa initial mass function \citep{kroupa2001} between 5 and 150 M$_\odot$.
-We derive the mass ratio $q=m_2/m_1$ as $\mathcal{F}(q) \propto q^{-0.1}$ with $q\in [0.1-1]$, the orbital period $P$ from $\mathcal{F}(\Pi) \propto \Pi^{-0.55}$ with $\Pi = \log_{10}(P/\text{day}) \in [0.15 - 5.5]$ and the eccentricity $e$ from $\mathcal{F}(e) \propto e^{-0.42}~~\text{with}~~ 0\leq e \leq 0.9$ \citep{sana2012}.
+We derive the mass ratio $q=m_2/m_1$ as $\mathcal{F}(q) \propto q^{-0.1}$ with $q\in [0.1,\,{}1]$, the orbital period $P$ from $\mathcal{F}(\Pi) \propto \Pi^{-0.55}$ with $\Pi = \log_{10}(P/\text{day}) \in [0.15\,{}5.5]$ and the eccentricity $e$ from $\mathcal{F}(e) \propto e^{-0.42}~~\text{with}~~ 0\leq e \leq 0.9$ \citep{sana2012}.